 Call your health care provider if:

-Nachman PH, Jennette JC, Falk RJ.
+Nachman PH, Hennette JC, Falk RJ.
 Primary glomerular disease.
-In: Brenner BM, ed.
+In: Taal MW, Chertow GM, Marsden PA, Skorecki K, Yu ASL, Brenner BM, eds.
 Brenner and Rector's The Kidney.
-8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 30.BACK TO TOP
+9th ed.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 31.BACK TO TOP

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2016 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.